What is a self-guided trek?

 You will receive an online Planning Guide when you book your trek.
 This will include local restaurant descriptions and reviews.
 Simply contact us with your dining choices, and we will make reservations for you.
 Please note that some of the restaurants require reservations as much as two months in advance!

 Why aren't lunches and dinners included?

 We know that our trekkers are passionate about food, and want the ability to select their own menu items and restaurants where dining options are available.
 We provide descriptions and reviews of local restaurants near your lodging and let you know where to pick up a picnic lunch for your hike.

 What are the hotels and inns like?

 In the cities, you will stay in luxury boutique hotels.
 When your trek takes you to the country, you will be in charming country inns with all the amenities one would expect of premier lodging.
 The United States does not have a consistent rating system for lodging, so it is difficult to compare directly to other countries.
 We have chosen lodging that is the best an area has to offer, is always highly rated, and fitting for our first class trek experience!
-The rooms chosen are the most luxurious offered, often suites with outdoor patios or decks.
+The rooms chosen are our favorites, often suites with outdoor patios or decks.
 If you are interested in a lower cost option for a standard room, which may be available in some locations, please contact us.

 Can I get rooms with two beds?

 If you would like two beds, please let us know, and we will accommodate you wherever possible.
 However, many of the hotels and inns we use do not have that option.
 Almost all have king beds; a few offer only queen beds.
 In most cases, if they do not have rooms with two beds, they can bring in a roll-away bed or a futon for the second person.
 If you wish to have three people in a room, please contact us and we will try and accomodate you.
 There will be an additional charge for the third person.